-Charter stock options and restricted stock units cliff vest upon the three year anniversary of each grant.
+Charter stock options and restricted stock units generally cliff vest upon the three year anniversary of each grant.
 Certain stock options and restricted stock units vest based on achievement of stock price hurdles.
 Stock options generally expire ten years from the grant date and restricted stock units have no voting rights.
 Restricted stock generally vests one year from the date of grant.
 TWC restricted stock units that were converted into Charter restricted stock units generally vest 50% on each of the third and fourth anniversary of the grant date.

-As of March 31, 2018, total unrecognized compensation remaining to be recognized in future periods totaled \$309 million for stock options, \$0.2 million for restricted stock and \$301 million for restricted stock units and the weighted average period over which they are expected to be recognized is three years for stock options, one month for restricted stock and two years for restricted stock units.
+As of June 30, 2018, total unrecognized compensation remaining to be recognized in future periods totaled \$271 million for stock options, \$2 million for restricted stock and \$260 million for restricted stock units and the weighted average period over which they are expected to be recognized is two years for stock options, one year for restricted stock and two years for restricted stock units.

-The Company recorded \$72 million and \$69 million of stock compensation expense for the three months ended March 31, 2018 and 2017, respectively, which is included in operating costs and expenses.
-The Company also recorded \$5 million and \$17 million of expense for the three months ended March 31, 2018 and 2017, respectively, related to accelerated vesting of equity awards of terminated employees, which is recorded in merger and restructuring costs.
+The Company recorded \$70 million and \$142 million of stock compensation expense for the three and six months ended June 30, 2018, respectively, and \$65 million and \$134 million or the three and six months ended and June 30, 2017, respectively, which is included in operating costs and expenses.
+The Company also recorded \$5 million for the six months ended June 30, 2018, and \$20 million and \$37 million for the three and six months ended June 30, 2017, respectively, of expense related to accelerated vesting of equity awards of terminated employees, which is recorded in merger and restructuring costs.